-\ In connection with a tender offer and secondary sales of our common stock and convertible founder stock, stock-based compensation expense for the year ended December 31, 2020 included \$111.9 million of expense related to the amount paid in excess of the estimated fair value of common stock as of the date of the transactions.
-See Note 11 to our consolidated financial statements included elsewhere in this prospectus for further
+In connection with a tender offer and secondary sales of our common stock and convertible founder stock, stock-based compensation expense for the year ended December 31, 2020 included \$111.9 million of expense related to the amount paid in excess of the estimated fair value of common stock as of the date of the transactions.
+See Note 11 to our consolidated financial statements included elsewhere in this prospectus for further details.

-- (2) See Notes 2 and 13 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate basic and diluted net loss per share attributable to common and founder stockholders and the weighted-average number of shares used in the computation of the per share amounts. - Basic and diluted unaudited pro forma net loss per share attributable to common stockholders for the year ended December 31, 2020 and the three months ended March 31, 2021 gives effect to (i) the automatic conversion of all outstanding shares of redeemable convertible preferred stock as if the conversion had occurred as of the beginning of the period or on the date of issuance, if later; (ii) the automatic conversion of all outstanding shares of convertible founder stock into an equal number of shares of Class B common stock as if such conversion had occurred as of the beginning of the period or on the date of issuance, if later; (iii) stock-based compensation expense related to stock options subject to service-based and performance-based vesting conditions, for which the performance-based vesting condition will be satisfied in connection with this offering, as further described in Notes 2 and 11 to our consolidated financial statements included elsewhere in this prospectus; and (iv) the vesting and stock-based compensation expense related to RSUs subject to service-based and performance-based vesting conditions, which conditions will be satisfied in connection with this offering, as further described in Notes 2 and 11 to our consolidated financial statements included elsewhere in this prospectus.
+- (2) See Notes 2 and 13 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate basic and diluted net loss per share attributable to common and founder stockholders and the weighted-average number of shares used in the computation of the per share amounts. - (3) Basic and diluted unaudited pro forma net loss per share attributable to common stockholders for the year ended December 31, 2020 and the three months ended March 31, 2021 gives effect to (i) the automatic conversion of all outstanding shares of redeemable convertible preferred stock as if the conversion had occurred as of the beginning of the period or on the date of issuance, if later; (ii) the automatic conversion had occurred as of the beginning of the period or on the date of class B common stock as if such conversion had occurred as of the beginning of the period or on the date of issuance, if later; (iii) stock-based compensation expense related to stock options subject to service-based and performance-based vesting conditions, for which the performance-based vesting condition will be satisfied in connection with this offering, as further described in Notes 2 and 11 to our consolidated financial statements included elsewhere in this prospectus; and (iv) the vesting and stock-based compensation expense related to RSUs subject to service-based and performance-based vesting conditions, which conditions will be satisfied in connection with this offering, as further described in Notes 2 and 11 to our consolidated financial statements included elsewhere in this prospectus; and (iv) the vesting and stock-based compensation expense related to RSUs subject to service-based and performance-based vesting conditions, which conditions will be satisfied in connection with this offering, as further described in Notes 2 and 11 to our consolidated financial statements included elsewhere in this prospectus.
 The table presented below sets forth the calculation of basic and diluted unaudited pro forma net loss per share attributable to common stockholders for the year ended December 31, 2020 and the three months ended March 31, 2021: